fjvallarino/monomer/tasks.md

     - What are good interfaces for the different parts of the system?
     - Does it make sense that handleEvent is the only pure function in a widget?
     - Based on the previous design, refactor modules
+  - Current massive refactor
+    - Replace Tree with Containers' Tree
+    - Fix issue with event handling (click makes everything disappear)
+    - Fix focus situation (remove _focusRing and replace with single focus, then use _widgetNextFocusable)
+    - Provide focus to render (needed by textField)
+    - Check if resize children still makes sense (maybe the widget itself can resize on the corresponding event?)
+    - Check if WidgetState is really needed
+    - Can we generalize _widgetFind?
+    - Rethink Tree.Path import
+    - Clean up Seq imports
+    - Where can we use Seq?
+Does it make sense to use it everywhere?
+What about Traversable?
+    - Reorganize Common Types.
+What do other projects do?
+They should be simple to import and use
   - Replace Default instances for Monoid, if possible
+  - Improve merge process.
+Implement Global keys
   - Improve hstack/vstack
     - If available space is greater than requested, do not apply resizing logic
   - Does a styling engine make sense or doing something similar to Flutter is simpler?